DAT300-Group5/dataset_analytics/benchmark/README.md

 ## File Structure

-Before running benchmarks, ensure the following raw data files are present in the directory:
+Before running benchmarks, ensure the following raw data files are present in the root directory:

 ```ascii
 raw_data/